Rice Lake (Ontario): Railway bridge

 The Cobourg and Peterborough Railway was completed in 1854 and crossed Rice Lake from Harwood to Hiawatha on a 4 km line of wooden trestles.
 However, the thick layers of ice that covered the lake in the winter damaged the bridge beyond repair and it was declared unsafe and closed within six years.
 Sections of the railway bed are still clearly visible on the south side of the lake.
 In the late 19th century, both before and after the railway bridge, steamboats provided both passenger and goods services, which could navigate up the Otonabee River as far as Peterborough.

 Tourism and fishing

 After the bridge failed, the Cobourg railway continued to run to Harwood.
 As well as lumber, the railway found a new use bringing iron ore from the Marmora quarries further east.
 These were brought by barge up the Trent and along Rice Lake, before being loaded on wagons and taken to the harbour at Cobourg.
 As Cobourg developed as a tourist town, the railway also brought recreational fishermen up to Rice Lake.

 Rice Lake is now an attractive tourist area and is recognized for its recreational and sport fisheries.
 Rice Lake fish include panfish, walleye, muskellunge and bass.
-In addition in recreational fishing a number of annual fishing contests are held here.
+In addition to recreational fishing, a number of annual fishing contests are held here.

 An annual charity poker run boat race starting from Bewdley is held the first Saturday after Labour Day, with proceeds going to the Children's Wish Foundation.